bharathkedari/https-github.com-a3cipher-CEH/definitions/definitions_C.md

 Links
 - [https://en.wikipedia.org/wiki/Common_Weakness_Enumeration](https://en.wikipedia.org/wiki/Common_Weakness_Enumeration)

+## Command Injection
+Command injection is a cyber attack that involves executing arbitrary commands on a host operating system (OS).
+Typically, the threat actor injects the commands by exploiting an application vulnerability, such as insufficient input validation.

 ## Competitive Intelligence
 Competitive intelligence (CI) is the process and forward-looking practices used in producing knowledge about the competitive environment to improve organizational performance.